bbkk0502/Demonstration-Environments-Ontology-Version1.0/README.md

 ## Project Introduction
 This thesis aims to develop an ontology for Demonstration Environments by using a semi-automatic approach: Word Embeddings.
-The ontology development process is available at https://github.com/bbkk0502/Word2vec-model-for-ontology-construction
+The ontology development process is available at https://github.com/bbkk0502/Word2vec-model-for-ontology-construction.
+Besides, we have documented the entire research data in OSF, it can be accessed via https://osf.io/y9nem/.

 ## System Requirement